Jai Kanhaiya Lal Ki (2021 TV series): Synopsis

-The series traces the childhood of Krishna and his strong bond with his foster-mother, Yashoda.
-Krishna's adventures, fondness for butter (maakhan), his love for both of his mothers, Devaki and Yashoda form the crux of the story.
-It also features his power and strength of standing against the wrong and protecting his family and village people against the evil Kans.
+The series traces the childhood of Lord Krishna and his strong bond with his foster mother, Yashoda.
+Lord Krishna's adventures, fondness for butter (makhan), and his love for both of his mothers, Devaki and Yashoda, form the crux of the story.
+It also features his power and strength of standing against the wrong and protecting his family and village people against his maternal uncle, the evil Kamsa.